 - Factors such as prescription drugs or health problems like diabetes affect your driving behavior

 The information found during these investigations could make the difference between a dismissal or reduced charges and conviction.
-Our team is well versed in the complexity of DUI/DWI and felony DUI defense.
+Our team is well-versed in the complexity of DUI/DWI and felony defense for DUIs.
 We know how to present a convincing case or make the best plea deal possible for your unique circumstances.

 “Matt and his firm made the process so smooth and eased me through the entire case.
 You literally get more than you retain with them.
 I could never imagine calling anyone else if I should ever need.” – K.S. – Prior Client

 South Florida DUI Resources

 Florida Statutes: A collection of Florida’s state laws organized by subject area.
 The statutes are set up into a code made up of titles, chapters, parts, and sections.

 Working with an Experienced DUI Lawyer Near Me